japhib/pico8-ls/README.md

 - Syntax highlighting
 - Syntax errors
+- Warnings on undefined variable usage
 - Find symbol in document
 - Go to definition
 - Find references

-## Planned features

-- Hover support for showing docs, both for built-in and user functions
+- Hover support for built-in functions
 - Auto-completion
-- `#include` files
 - Signature help

+## Planned features

+- Hover support for user-defined functions/variables
+- support for `#include`ing other files
 - Code formatter
-- Diagnostics such as usage of undefined variables/functions, redefining a local, etc.

 ## Ideas for other features (may or may not get implemented)